Royal Northern Agricultural Society

 Stewart Davidson, West Cortiecram, Mintlaw.

-With a score of 50 points & a yield of 224.86 tonne per hectare, Brigadier variety
+With a yield of 144.59 tonne per hectare, Brigadier variety

 Kindly sponsored by McCreath, Simpson & Prentice

-I & N Campbell, Kirkton, Kinellar with a crop of Bamford, Winter Wheat.
+Stracathro Estate with a crop of Extase, Winter Wheat.

 The full results and report can be downloaded below.